-The University is dedicated to the discovery of new knowledge, insights and forms of expression through significant innovative research and other creative activity, and to the preservation, organization, analysis and synthesis of existing knowledge.
-As a leading publicly supported university, USF accomplishes its research mission by building on existing program strengths, by fostering effective, cross-disciplinary approaches, and by contributing to the resolutions of social, cultural, economic, medical and technological challenges facing the metropolitan population of our community.
-The dedication of USF researchers, students and staff has contributed to the phenomenal growth in research that USF has experienced over the past 20 years.
+The university is dedicated to the discovery of new knowledge, insights, and forms of expression through significant innovative research and other creative activity, and to the preservation, organization, analysis, and synthesis of existing knowledge.
+USF is one of 56 public research universities nationwide classified as a Doctoral University with “Highest Research Activity” by the Carnegie Foundation for the Advancement of Teaching.
+The title of “Highest Research Activity” is a distinction attained by only 3% of all post-secondary institutions, making USF one of five public universities in the state of Florida classified as such.
+As a leading publicly supported university, USF accomplishes its research mission by building on existing program strengths, fostering effective, transdisciplinary approaches, and contributing to the resolution of social, cultural, economic, medical and technological challenges facing the metropolitan population of our community, state, nation and the world.

 The University of South Florida is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award degrees at the baccalaureate, master’s, specialist and doctoral levels, including the Doctor of Medicine.
 USF has created USF Health as an enterprise dedicated to making life better by improving health in the wider environment, in communities and for individuals.
 USF Health has, as its core, four colleges: Public Health, Pharmacy, Nursing and Medicine.
 It also has a School of Physical Therapy and a School of Biomedical Sciences, as well as the health care delivered by its clinicians.
 Originally founded as the USF Medical Center in 1971, its name was changed to USF Health to reflect its collaborative focus on the full continuum of health.

 The College of Public Health at USF is one of four colleges comprising the growing USF Health.
 Established in 1984, the USF COPH is accredited by the Council on Education for Public Health and offers master’s (MPH, MSPH and MHA) and doctoral (PhD, DrPH) degrees, along with Florida’s first bachelor’s degree in public health.
-COPH has five main departments: Community and Family Health, Global Health, Health Policy and Management, Environmental and Occupational Health, and Epidemiology and Biostatistics.
-The College of Public Health has an active research program, with an increase in sponsored research dollars from $1 million in 1990-91 to approximately $25 million in 2013-14.
-Ranked by U.S. News & World Report in 2011 at No. 21, a report released in March 2015 ranked the college at No. 16 among accredited public health schools and colleges.
+The College of Public Health has an active research program, with an increase in sponsored research dollars from $1 million in 1990-91 to approximately $17 million in 2019-20.
+The USF College of Public Health was ranked by U.S. News & World Report in 2021 at No. 20 among accredited public health schools and colleges.